splunk/observability-workshop/content/en/other/1-imt/gdi/_index.md

 {{% /tab %}}

-Then in the UI, click on the "Cluster: - " menu just below the Splunk Logo, and paste the Cluster name you just copied into the search box, click the box to select your cluster, and finally click off the menu into white space to apply the filter.
+Then in the UI, click on the "Cluster: - " menu just below the Splunk Logo, paste the Cluster name you just copied into the search box, click the box to select your cluster, and finally click off the menu into white space to apply the filter.

 ![K8S Clusters Filter](../images/search-k3s-cluster.png)